-We begin by changing our package name and then importing a few new classes. java.util.Vector is used to organize a list of "other host" definitions (that is, the host and port information for the other replication participants known to this application).
+We begin by importing a few new classes. java.util.Vector is used to organize a list of "other host" definitions (that is, the host and port information for the other replication participants known to this application).
 We also need a couple of classes used to manage individual host and port information, as well as replication startup policy information.

 '''

-package db.repquote;
+package db.repquote_gsg;

 import java.util.Vector;

 import com.sleepycat.db.ReplicationHostAddress;

 import com.sleepycat.db.ReplicationManagerStartPolicy;

 public class RepConfig

 {

-}

 '''